erizov/Professor/semester_3/lecture_12_ml_algorithms/naive_bayes/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this approach to tackle real-world problems

 ### Short Description

-A probabilistic classification algorithm based on Bayes' theorem with strong independence assumptions between features.
-Solves problems like text classification, spam filtering, and sentiment analysis.
+A probabilistic categorization algorithm based on Bayes' theorem with strong independence assumptions between features.
+Addresses text categorization, spam filtering, and sentiment analysis.
 Example: Classifying documents into topics (sports, technology) based on word frequencies, assuming words are independent.
-Works by calculating probability of each class given features, using Bayes' theorem and multiplying feature probabilities.
+Operates by calculating probability of each class given features, using Bayes' theorem and multiplying feature probabilities.

 **Key Characteristics:**
 - **Time Complexity**: Varies